With Brenda Frese absent from the sideline, Terps fall at Ohio State

 Maryland is flush with scorers at every position, but it needs its two all-Big Ten players to lead the way, especially against ranked opponents.
 That didn’t happen Thursday as Ashley Owusu and Diamond Miller were held to 12 points apiece.

-Owusu was 3 for 15 from the floor after being held to just four points against Michigan.
-Miller only scored two points in the first quarter, and that came after managing just eight points on 2-for-6 shooting against the Wolverines.
+Owusu was 3 for 15 from the field after being held to just four points against Michigan.
+Miller scored only two points in the first quarter, and that came after she managed just eight points on 2-for-6 shooting against the Wolverines.

 “I don’t know if they did anything to limit Ashley,” Blair said.
-“I felt like Ashley was really aggressive and I’m actually very proud of her and Katie and how they handled the pressure.
+“I felt like Ashley was really aggressive, and I’m actually very proud of her and Katie and how they handled the pressure.
 Handling that kind of pressure for 40 minutes isn’t easy.”